Inevitability of knowing less than nothing: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:cond-ent-from-rel-ent}}

-First, we demonstrate that $\H$ satisfies the monotonicity property of conditional entropy.
-Let $\mathcal{N}_{AB \rightarrow A'B'}$ be a locally balanced channel, and consider the bipartite density matrix $\rho_{AB}$.
+First, we demonstrate that $\H$ satisfies the monotonicity property of conditional entropy from Definition~\ref{def:cond-maj-cond-mix}.
+Let $\mathcal{N}_{AB \rightarrow A'B'}$ be a conditionally mixing channel, and consider the bipartite density matrix $\rho_{AB}$.
 We begin by considering the case where $A = A'$ and

 and from using the fact that $\mathcal{N}$ is semi-causal and conditionally unital, we find that

 from which we have

 where the last line follows from the data-processing inequality.